tbereau/auto_martini/README.md

 * Tristan Bereau (University of Amsterdam, Netherlands)
 * Kiran Kanekal (Max Planck Institute for Polymer Research, Mainz, Germany)
 * Andrew Abi-Mansour (Molecular Sciences Software Institute, Virginia Tech, Blacksburg, US)

+## ‼️ Online web app
+`auto_martini` can now be run in the browser!
+The [Heroku-based `auto_martini` web app](https://auto-martini.herokuapp.com) allows you to try out `auto_martini` without any installation.
+(Please be patient on the first connection: the web app may take up to 30s to boot up after staying idle for a while.)

 ## Update to Python3
 The `main` branch is now fully compatible with Python 3.
 For the original Python2-based version of the code used in the JCTC 2015 paper, see [branch original_jctc2015](https://github.com/tbereau/auto_martini/tree/original_jctc2015).